Loewner chains with quasiconformal extensions: an approximation approach: Introduction

 for all $z \in \D$ and almost all $t \in [0,\infty)$.
 Then: \begin{enumerate} \item[(i)] for each $t \in [0,\infty)$, $f_{t}$ has a $k$-quasiconformal extension to $\CC$; \item[(ii)] for each $s \in [0,\infty)$ and $t \in [s,\infty)$, $\varphi_{s,t}:= f_{t}^{-1} \circ f_{s}$ has a $k$-quasiconformal extension to $\CC$; \item[(iii)] $\bigcup_{t \ge 0}f_{t}(\D) = \C$. \end{enumerate} \end{thm}

-For proving this theorem, taking the same radial limit technique mentioned in Remark \ref{rem1-1} is not effective, because any normalization is not assumed to a Loewner chain in Definition \ref{defLoewner}.
-In this paper, we introduce an approximation method for Loewner chains that is discussed in Section 3 (Lemma \ref{HVweaktoEF} and Lemma \ref{seqEVtoLC}).
-Similar results are obtained under more restrictive situations (see e.g., \cite[Section 4.7]{Lawler:2005}, \cite[Proposition 1]{Viklund2012}, \cite[Theorem 2.4]{RothSchle:2014} and \cite[Theorem 1.1]{delMonacoSchleissinger:2016}).
+For proving Theorem \ref{main01}, we introduce an approximation method for Loewner chains.
+A main part of the statement of the following theorem and the proof (Lemma \ref{HVweaktoEF} in Section 3) come from \cite[Lemma I.37]{Roth:1998}.
+Similar results are obtained under more restrictive situations (see e.g., \cite[Section 4.7]{Lawler:2005}, \cite[Proposition 1]{Viklund2012} and \cite[Theorem 2.4]{RothSchleissinger:2014}).